ibm-cloud-docs/virtualization/recover-your-vmware-vsphere-environment-when-disaster-strikes.md

 1. Click **Account > Place an Order**.
 2. Select the **Network** section click **Subnets/IPs > Order**.
 3. From the drop-down menu, select **Portable Private**.
 Selecting Portable Private triggers an option to select the number of portable private IP addresses to display. **Note:** {{site.data.keyword.cloud_notm}} automatically reserves at least three IP addresses in the address block for each portable private network.
 The reserved addresses are for the network address, gateway address, and broadcast address.
-These addresses must be bound directly to the virtual LAN (VLAN). <!--If your IBM Cloud pod supports Hot Standby Ready Protocol (HSRP), then the number of usable IP addresses is reduced.
-For instance, if you select **4 Portable Private IP Addresses** yields only one usable IP address or zero if the pod supports HSRP.--> For more information about portable IP addresses, see [About subnets and IPs](/docs/subnets?topic=subnets-about-subnets-and-ips).
+These addresses must be bound directly to the virtual LAN (VLAN).
+For more information about portable IP addresses, see [About subnets and IPs](/docs/subnets?topic=subnets-about-subnets-and-ips).
 4. Click **Continue** after you select the number of portable private IP addresses.
 5. Select the VLAN where the portable private IP addresses to be routed and click **Continue**.
 6. Complete the required contact information and click **Place Order**.